 The threads used for treatment will be determined by individual preference, location of procedure and desired length of effect.

 The texture of threads, both absorbable and non-absorbable, is really important to get effective results.
 Depending on the treatment area, some textures might work better than others or a combination of threads may be used.

-With non-barbed threads, there are two types: monofilament plain and monofilament spiral.
+Non-barbed threads come in two types: monofilament plain and monofilament spiral.
 Both types are smooth and are used in regions with thin tissue such as around the eyes where you don't want the skin to scrunch up on the surface.

 Finally, as research grows in the field, more and more textures are emerging that play on the above basic textures.
 Sometimes these threads can be braided and then inserted in to the skin to give a different structure and effect.
-All these techniques are usually unique to the clinic you get the treatment at.
+All these techniques are usually unique to the clinic you receive treatment at.

-Thread Lift in Korea
+Thread Lifting in Korea

 Another popular thread used is Silhouette which uses PLLA, another type of absorbable thread that contains small bidirectional cones that holds on to the skin tissue and stops the thread from shifting.
-The cones also stimulate the collagen production in the skin and is used for lifting skin that has deep wrinkles and sagging.
+The cones also stimulate the collagen production in the skin and are used for lifting skin that has deep wrinkles and sagging.
 Clinics will often use a combination of the threads and combine them with other ingredients such as vitamins that are good for the skin and can help with the collagen regeneration process or using fillers to get the desired result.

 Application of Thread Lift Procedure

 When we age, our skin and facial fat tend to lose collagen and succumb to gravity, therefore sinking downwards.
 Youthful skin has that plump look due to the Thread lifting techniques essentially use threads to pull the sagging skin upwards and promote collagen regeneration.
 Depending on the thread type used, the effect can be permanent or semi-permanent.